untoreh/home/README.md

 All the dotfiles managers I looked at were too complex, requiring too many steps for deploying, and a I consider a templating system over engineering.
 A file with secret tokens inside most likely doesn't have interesting useful to keep public, and usually credentials have their own separate files.
 If I want to have different machine based configurations I use different branches.
 Programmatic devop-like config generation is not the goal of a dotfiles manager.
+The benefit of this setup is that it is easier (through a gui like `magit`) to have a view of the upstanding changes in the home directory, and interactively discard, or commit changes as you please.